simpleuiux/yi-ningwang.com/content/blog/fireaware/index.md

 Put out the difficulty in 12 Hours </h3>

 <p style="margin-bottom:40px">
-Approximately 8,000 wildfires occur each year in Canada.
-Human-caused fires represent 55% of all fires.
-Human-caused fires result from campfires left unattended, the burning of debris, equipment uses and malfunctions, negligently discarded cigarettes, and intentional acts of arson.
-It is hard to predict where and when is vulnerable to fire and to prevent it.
+Canada experiences approximately 8,000 wildfires each year, with human-caused fires accounting for 55% of these incidents.
+These human-caused fires stem from various factors such as unattended campfires, improper debris burning, equipment malfunctions, negligently discarded cigarettes, and deliberate acts of arson.
+Predicting and preventing fire vulnerabilities can be a challenging endeavor due to their unpredictable nature.

-Our high level goals were to:
+Our high-level goals encompassed:

-1. Make it easy to visualize ongoing wildfires for everyone, everywhere.
+1. Facilitating the visualization of ongoing wildfires for a global audience, ensuring accessibility.
-2. Give firefighters more control over time and money.
+2. Empowering firefighters with enhanced control over their resources, including time and budget.
-3. Create an real-time alert and fire prevention interative platform.
+3. Establishing a real-time alert system and an interactive platform for proactive fire prevention.
    </p>
    </br>
    </br>